 They believed integration within other academic fields would divert feminists from their main goal; i.e. addressing or highlighting women’s oppression and problems in society.

 On the other hand, those who supported the integration of the subject within other academic fields maintained that; integration would help reach the people who can influence society.
 Ultimately, they would change things for women.

 Furthermore, they believed that through integration, this subject will have greater outreach.
-With integration in other subjects, it would appeal to a wide audience.
+With integration into other subjects, it would appeal to a wide audience.
 This way, students of different academic fields would have exposure to women’s issues.